pletcher/lumberjack/README.markdown

 - `identifier` (String; default: `'id'`): The key that uniquely identifies each node in your tree

 - `rememberPath` (Boolean; default: `false`): Instructs the Lumberjack instance to return its traversal path for your search.
-If true, provider your callback with a third parameter:
+If true, provide your callback with a third parameter:

     ```javascript
     var tree = new Tree(someTree, { rememberPath: true });